rysdyk/rysdyk.github.io/_posts/code/2018-6-15-how-to-really-clean-your-database.md

 This should produce a clean database for testing.

 However if that doesn't work, perhaps something is caught in memory.
+Run `ps ax | grep spring`.
+Find the number associated with the spring server (12345, for example) and run: `kill -9 12345`.

 # Step 3: Reset

 WARNING: this will lose your data!
-Make sure you have a current dump (aka backup) of your data before doing this.
+Make sure you have a current backup dump of your data before doing this.

 In other words, don't do this unless you know what you're doing.

 `rake db:reset`